github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 - **summaryModel**\(package, type, subtypes, name, signature, ext, input, output, kind, provenance)
 - **neutralModel**\(package, type, name, signature, provenance)

-TODO: Link or inline documentation on how to add dataextensions.
-Are we going for extensions packs as the recommended default?
-If yes, then we probably need to elaborate with a concrete example.
+The extensible predicates are populated using data extensions specified in YAML files.

 In the sections below, we will show by example how to add tuples to the different extensible predicates.
-The extension points are used to customize and improve the existing dataflow queries, by providing sources, sinks, and flow through for library elements.
+The extensible predicates are used to customize and improve the existing data flow queries, by providing sources, sinks, and flow through (summaries) for library elements.
-The **Reference material** section will provide details on the *mini DSLs* that define models for each extensible predicate.
+The :ref:`reference-material` section will provide details on the *mini DSLs* that define models for each extensible predicate.

 Example: Taint sink in the **java.sql** package.
 ------------------------------------------------